jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 # Privacy Policy - cdn.jsdelivr.net

-*Effective date: September 14, 2021*
+*Effective date: February 16, 2022*

-Prospect One ("us", "we", or "our") operates the cdn.jsdelivr.net website (the "Service").
+Prospect One ("us", "we", or "our"), a company established in Poland, operates the cdn.jsdelivr.net website (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.